How to Identify Common Health Issues in Dogs Early? (2025)

 1. What are the first signs of illness in dogs?

-Loss of appetite, lethargy, vomiting, diarrhea, excessive thirst, and sudden weight changes are early signs.
+Early warning signs are loss of appetite, lethargy, vomiting, diarrhea, increased thirst and sudden changes in weight.

 2. Why is my dog suddenly aggressive or anxious?